oneoffcoder/py-pair/docs/source/deepdives.rst

 Generally speaking, :math:`\lambda_{A|B} \neq \lambda_{B|A}`, and :math:`\lambda` is thus an asymmetric association measure.
 To compute :math:`\lambda_{B|A}`, simply put :math:`B` in the columns and :math:`A` in the rows and reuse the formulas above.

 Furthermore, :math:`\lambda` can be used in studies of causality :cite:`1983:liebetrau`.
-We are not saying it is appropriate or even possible to entertain causality with just two variables alone :cite:`2020:pearl,2016:pearl,2009:pearl,1988:pearl`, but, when we have two categorical variables and want to know which is likely the cause and which the effect, the asymmetry between :math:`\lambda_{A|B}` and :math:`\lambda_{B|A}` may prove informational.
+We are not saying it is appropriate or even possible to entertain causality with just two variables alone :cite:`2020:pearl,2016:pearl,2009:pearl,1988:pearl`, but, when we have two categorical variables and want to know which is likely the cause and which the effect, the asymmetry between :math:`\lambda_{A|B}` and :math:`\lambda_{B|A}` may prove informational :cite:`2020:wiki-prospect`.
 Causal analysis based on two variables alone has been studied :cite:`2008:nips`.